rmaso/home-credit-default-risk/project.md

 x' is the normalized value.

-### Benchmark

-To get a baseline, we will use all of the features after encoding the categorical variables.
-We will preprocess the data by filling in the missing values (imputation) and normalizing the range of the features (feature scaling).

-We will use LogisticRegressionfrom Scikit-Learn for our first model.
-The only change we will make from the default model settings is to lower the regularization parameter, C, which controls the amount of overfitting (a lower value should decrease overfitting).
-This will get us slightly better results than the default LogisticRegression, but it still will set a low bar for any future models.

-Here we use the familiar Scikit-Learn modeling syntax: we first create the model, then we train the model using .fit and then we make predictions on the testing data using .predict_proba (remember that we want probabilities and not a 0 or 1).

-We want to predict the probabilities of not paying a loan, so we use the model predict.proba method.
-This returns an m x 2 array where m is the number of observations.
-The first column is the probability of the target being 0 and the second column is the probability of the target being 1 (so for a single row, the two columns must sum to 1).
-We want the probability the loan is not repaid, so we will select the second column.

-Our baseline scores are:

-* ROC AUC: 0.71
-* MAE: 0.14

-## III.
-Methodology
-_(approx. 3-5 pages)_

-### Data Preprocessing
-In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
-From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
-- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
-- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
-- _If no preprocessing is needed, has it been made clear why?_

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: